couchbase/cbft/docs/api-ref.md

 **param: indexName**: required, string, URL path parameter

-the name of the index definition to be deleted
+The name of the index definition to be deleted.

 **version introduced**: 0.0.1